Navi Pillay: Awards

 In 2009, Forbes ranked her as the 64th most powerful woman in the world.

 In 2009, she received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Archbishop Desmond Tutu at an awards ceremony at St. George's Cathedral in Cape Town, South Africa.

-In 2025, she won the Sydney Peace Prize.
+In 2025, she won the Sydney Peace Prize and in 2026, she won the Olof Palme Prize.